Appearance

 Services

-In RemoteGPU, services are normal Kubernetes services inside your namespace.
+In RemoteGPU, services are namespace-scoped Kubernetes resources.
 They are your resources, whether you create them from the console or with kubectl.

 Typical reasons to create a service